Land use statistics

 LUCAS is a field survey based on an area-frame sampling scheme carried out by Eurostat.
 Data on land cover and land use are collected, with photographs taken to detect any changes in land cover/use.
 The data set is unique as it is comparable in terms of definitions and methodology.

-The data presented in this article refer to the LUCAS campaign carried out by Eurostat in 2015 covering all EU-28 Member States.
-Data on land cover and land use were collected for approximately 273 500 points between March and October 2015; these points were selected from a standard 2 km grid covering a total of more than one million points all over the EU.
-The land cover and the visible land use data were classified according to the harmonised LUCAS land cover and land use classifications, while information was also collected on irrigation management and structural elements in the landscape.
-Furthermore, at 1 in 10 of the selected points a topsoil sample was taken to help assess environmental factors, update soil maps, validate soil models and measure the quantity of organic carbon in the soil.
+The data presented in this article refer to the LUCAS campaign carried out by Eurostat in 2018 covering all EU Member States.
+Data on land cover and land use were collected for approximately 238000 field points between March and October 2018, and for 100000 photo-interpreted points; these points were selected from a standard 2 km grid covering a total of more than one million points all over the EU.
+The land cover and the visible land use data were classified according to the harmonized LUCAS land cover and land use classificationwhile information was also collected on irrigation management and structural elements in the landscape.
+Furthermore, at 1 in 10 of the selected field points a topsoil sample was taken to help assess environmental factors, update soil maps, validate soil models and measure the quantity of organic carbon in the soil.

 Europe is composed of a myriad of different landscapes and land uses that reflect topography, as well as climatic and historical changes.
 While these are somewhat difficult to see on a day-to-day basis, ongoing processes continually alter landscapes and the environment.
 Often the changes taking place may be linked to tensions arising from the conflict between the demand for more resources and infrastructure improvements on the one hand, and biodiversity and space on the other.